Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with Allen-Cahn type nonlinearity

 Then, $\Omega=\R^{N}_{+}$ up to isometry and there exists $u_{0}:[0,+\infty) \to [0,+\infty)$ strictly increasing such that

 \end{thm}

 Some remarks are in order

 \begin{rem} (i) In the above Theorem we do not assume that $u$ is bounded.
-Indeed, this property is automatically satisfied by any solution to \eqref{NonLin-PoissonEq} on general domains, possibly unbounded, when $f$ is a specified Allen-Cahn type nonlinearity.
-See Corollary \ref{cor_K-O-B-type}.
+Indeed, in Corollary \ref{cor_K-O-B-type} we prove that this property holds for any solution to the Dirichlet problem \eqref{NonLin-PoissonEq} on general domains, possibly unbounded, when $f$ is a specified Allen-Cahn type nonlinearity.

-(ii) When $N \leq 8$, the above Theorem recovers Theorem 1.4 in \cite{ww} (that is, result v) discussed in the introduction).

-We also notice that, when $g$ is globally Lipschitz-continuous, the monotonicity assumption \eqref{hyp-monot} is automatically satisfied in any dimension $N \geq 2$ thanks to item (i) and the work \cite{BCN3}.
-Since the Lipschitz character of $g$ implies the validity of the additional condition a) (actually also b)), we see that the above Theorem also recovers Theorem 1.2 in \cite{ww} (that is, result iv) discussed in the introduction).
+(ii) We also notice that, when $g$ is globally Lipschitz-continuous, the monotonicity assumption \eqref{hyp-monot} is automatically satisfied in any dimension $N \geq 2$ thanks to item (i) above and to the paper \cite{BCN3}.
+Since the Lipschitz character of $g$ implies the validity of the additional condition a) (actually also b)), we see that the above Theorem also recovers Theorem 1.2 in \cite{ww} (that is, result \textit{iv)} discussed in the Introduction).

-When $g$ is coercive, the monotonicity assumption \eqref{hyp-monot} is automatically satisfied in any dimension $N \geq 2$ thanks to the work \cite{Esteban-Lions} and, since the additional condition a) is clearly in force, we see that also Theorem 1.3 in \cite{ww} (that is, result vi) discussed in the introduction) is a particular case of Theorem \ref{rem-th-allen-cahn 1} above.
+When $g$ is coercive, the monotonicity assumption \eqref{hyp-monot} is automatically satisfied in any dimension $N \geq 2$ thanks to the work \cite{Esteban-Lions} and, since the additional condition a) is clearly in force, we see that also Theorem 1.3 in \cite{ww} (that is, result \textit{vi)} discussed in the Introduction) is a particular case of Theorem \ref{rem-th-allen-cahn 1} above.

 (iii) The additional assumptions for $ N \geq 9$ have the following geometrical interpretation: either $\R^N \setminus \Omega$ contains a cone or $\Omega$ contains a cone (or equivalenty, either the graph of $g$ lies above the graph of a cone or the graph of $g$ lies below the graph of a cone).